Policy last updated

 - any remedial work that is required and which the school needs to carry out.

 Schools must notify their local council of defects that have not been corrected to minimise the impact of possible wastewater seepage on adjacent properties and lands.
 Some councils require maintenance reports to also be sent to them following each service.
 Schools can refer to their permits or licences to confirm exact LGA requirements.
-Refer to the emergency management chapter and defects chapter for information about responding to faults and failures associated with an OWMS.
+Refer to the and for information about responding to faults and failures associated with an OWMS.

 The Victorian School Building Authority (VSBA) monitors compliance of mandatory maintenance requirements (using AIMS where possible) and responds to non-compliance by providing direct support to schools.
 At a system level, the VSBA provides guidance and support through revision of policies and procedures.
-Refer to the support for schools chapter for more information about the support VSBA provides to schools, including contact details.
+Refer to the for more information about the support VSBA provides to schools, including contact details.

 Guidance for on-site wastewater management systems